 Consular Officers provide a service similar to the functions of a notary public in the United States.
-Notarial services are available to all U.S. citizens and foreign nationals with documents for use in the United States.
+Notarial services are available regardless of nationality with documents for use in the United States.

 On the day of your appointment, please arrive 15 minutes early for screening and bring: